alexemanuelol/rustdavinci/CONTRIBUTING.md

 ## Pull Request Process

 1. Test it!
-Ensure that your feature does not break the rest of the code.
+Ensure that your fix does not break the rest of the code.
 2. Update the [TODO list](TODO.md) and possibly the [README file](README.md) with necessary information about the changes you've made.
 Things such as Changes to the interface, new modules used should update the setup.py and requirements.txt, new files etc...
-3. When you are satisfied with the change go ahead and create a Pull Request.
+3. When you are satisfied with the fix go ahead rebase & squash your commits and create a Pull Request.
 4. Once the Pull Request has been reviewed and accepted, I will merge it into the master branch.

 ## Code of Conduct